Dud3core-webdev/ng-responsive-nav/README.md

 This library is for use with Angular 8 only, as I haven't tested it in older versions of Angular (or 9).
 It has minimal dependencies, no Bootstrap, just Angular, HTML, SCSS and the amazing
 [Font Awesome Angular Module](https://www.npmjs.com/package/@fortawesome/angular-fontawesome)

+# ISSUE!
+I'm currently fixing an issue where this package doesn't seem to work as an NPM package, for now you can pull the code from the repository, build it and it will work...
+I'll have this fixed soon.

 ## Installation

 Use NPM to install this package